 We've all been there: The heating pads, the ice cream, and the super-size bottle of painkillers are all signs that our periods have arrived—or will arrive any minute.
 It may seem that those first-day cramps are the worst thing in the world, but nothing is worse than waking up to a surprise visit from your Aunt Flo (or whatever you decide to call your period).
-You know, those times you're caught off-guard by your period and slowly realize why you'd been in such a horrible mood the day before or couldn't sleep without fulfilling your craving for peanut butter M&M's.
+You know, those times you're caught off-guard by your period and slowly realize why you'd been in such a horrible mood the day before or couldn't sleep without fulfilling your craving for peanut butter M&Ms.

-What if we told you that there is a way your period will never surprise you again—that, in fact, you can prevent those nasty symptoms before they even get a chance to creep up on you?
+What if we told you that there is a way your period will never surprise you again?
+That, in fact, you can prevent those nasty symptoms before they even get a chance to creep up on you?
 Period-tracking apps are the most convenient way to follow the progression of your cycle throughout the month and can even keep track of your symptoms and emotions so you know when and why you're feeling that way.
 We've made a list of the top-rated period-tracking apps out there, so if you want to know when to hit your local drugstore for a tampon (and snack!) run, keep reading.

 Period Tracker Health Calendar

 This tracking app takes menstrual tracking multiple steps forward.
-"The predictions and analysis can help you detect irregularities regarding ANY type of info the app collects," says iTunes reviewer Lila, meaning anything pertaining to your birth control, whatever type you may use, along with how your skin and hair have been doing, along with exercise, sleep, and ovulation.
+"The predictions and analysis can help you detect irregularities regarding ANY type of info the app collects," says App Store reviewer Lila, meaning anything pertaining to your birth control, whatever type you may use, along with how your skin and hair have been doing, along with exercise, sleep, and ovulation.
 It provides the user with average statistics from their period so they can easily understand their cycle, which can be incredibly helpful for women who are looking to conceive.

-"This is a very necessary thing for all those who menstruate, no matter how regular, or irregular," according to iTunes user L00la.
+"This is a very necessary thing for all those who menstruate, no matter how regular, or irregular," according to App Store user L00la.
 As the name suggests, this app allows you to track basically everything that happens in a woman's life, from menstruation to nutrition, and even has a diary feature for those who like to keep their own personal notes.

 Eve is "so much more than a mood, sex and period tracker; you need this app if you're a woman," according to Google Play reviewer Iesha.
 Eve is the app for women who want to take control of their menstrual cycle and their sex lives.
 It comes complete with a community of women who are openly talking about sex, sharing tips, and empowering each other for being amazing women.